MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 # Create a database and get data

 In this article you'll learn you how to get data in a new or an existing database.
-Once your database has data, you can proceed to query your data in Kusto, or begin to use other Trident apps.
+Once your database has data, you can proceed to query your data using Kusto Query language in a KQL queryset.

 ## Prerequisites

 * Power BI Premium subscription.
 For more information on Power BI Premium subscriptions, see [How to purchase Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase).
 * A workspace.
-For more information on how to create a workspace, see [How to create a workspace in Power BI](/power-bi/collaborate-share/service-create-the-new-workspaces).
+For more information on how to create a workspace, see [TODO- Trident specific workspace]().
 * A data source.

 ## Create a new database

-There are multiple ways you can create a new database in Kusto.
-After you've created your workspace, you can either select **Kusto Database** in the items on Kusto's dashboard, or you can create it within your selected workspace.
+After you've created your workspace, you're now going to create a new database within your selected workspace.
 To create a new database within your workspace:

 1. Select **New** on the ribbon then select the entry titled **Kusto Database**.